 Simple Travel Hacks to Prevent the Most Common Vacation Problems

-When Iceland’s Eyjafjallajökull volcano erupted in 2010, it resulted in the largest air-traffic shutdown since World War II.
-In the six days that the ban was in effect, over 95,000 flights were cancelled all across Europe and millions of passengers were stranded around the world.
+When Iceland’s Eyjafjallajökull volcano erupted in 2010, it resulted in the largest air-traffic shutdown since World War II - over 95,000 flights cancelled and millions of passengers stranded around the world.

 Packing too much

 Trying to check a bag that’s overweight can cost an obscene amount of money.
 Instead of going to the airport and then hoping for the best, weigh it yourself on bathroom scale before you leave to make sure you’re within your airline’s regulations.
 For the return trip, consider investing in a portable luggage scale.
 They’re relatively inexpensive, and can save you a lot of headaches when you’re coming back with a suitcase filled with souvenirs.
 Speaking of which, another insider tip?
 Since shoes are often some of the heaviest things in a suitcase, try wearing your heaviest pair and just packing your flip-flops.

 Most importantly, remove all the tags and stickers you still have stuck on your suitcase from past trips.
 You don’t want there to be any confusion at all about where your bag is going to or coming from.
 If you have a bag that absolutely must make it to its destination, like a wedding or business trip, consider investing in a device like Trakdot.
 You can place the FCC-approved device inside your suitcase, and it will track your bag’s movement and send you a text with its exact location when it arrives.